PCanalese/Get_Clean_P1/README.md

 A code book that describes the variables, the data, transformations and work that has been completed is included and is here [CodeBook.md](CodeBook.md)

 # Instructions for use
-1. The UCI data should be downloaded and extracted into the saved directory structure
+1. The UCI data should be downloaded and extracted into the saved directory structure.
 2. The script file [run_analysis.R](run_analysis.R) should be downloaded and saved in the same directory as the "UCI HAR Dataset" directory.
 3. The script file can be loaded and run in R Studio or run using source("run_analysis.R").
 4. The output Tidy Data set is saved as a tab delimited text file called [Tidy_Set.txt](Tidy_Set.txt)